 Why does couch lock occur?

 Due to the lack of any consistent cannabis research over the years, scientists haven’t been able to pinpoint one particular compound as the exact trigger for couch lock.
 Some believe myrcene to be a main contributing factor because of its sedative qualities.
-However, testing at the 2015 Cannabis Cup in Amsterdam found some cultivars with high concentrations of myrcene never caused couch lock.
+However, testing at the 2015 Cannabis Cup in Amsterdam found that some cultivars with high concentrations of myrcene never caused couch lock.
 Other terpenes like linalool could also be a factor, but we at Cryo Cure are of the mindset that THC degradation could be a better indicator.

 THC degradation and couch lock

-You can see these changes on your cannabis flower The milky white trichomes that can be seen glistening on high quality cannabis flower are full of THC.
+You can see these changes on your cannabis flower.
+The milky white trichomes that can be seen glistening on high-quality cannabis flower are full of THC.
 Over time, though, those trichomes change color to a more amber-like hue.
 That’s your visual cue that THC has broken down and transformed into an entirely different phytocannabinoid—cannabinol (CBN).
 This change from THC to CBN is also related to the disruption of cannabinoid biosynthetic pathways, which is how phytocannabinoids and terpenes naturally become other compounds.

 Most commonly known for its relaxation-inducing properties, CBN is theorized to be the actual cause of couch lock.
 Therefore, it should come as no surprise to anyone that researchers have been looking into CBN as a potential sleep aid.